SushantGautam/FactGenius/README.md

 python train_hf.py --model roberta-base --batch_size 32 --data_path ./llm_v1/
 ```

-The trained models are pushed at:
+The fine-tuned models are pushed at:
 https://huggingface.co/SushantGautam/KG-LLM-bert-base,
 https://huggingface.co/SushantGautam/KG-LLM-roberta-base-single_stage and
 https://huggingface.co/SushantGautam/KG-LLM-roberta-base.
+Can be loaded using the Hugging Face Transformers library and used for inference with appropriate tokenizer.